How To Prepare for Business Bankruptcy

 With Chapter 11, a company can sell some or all of its assets, or restructure financially, with a court-approved reorganization plan.
 Out-of-court restructurings are also possible.

-“You have a business and it’s not going to be able to restructure on its own,” says Mark Maloney, a partner in the financial restructuring practice at King & Spalding.
+“You have a business and it’s not going to be able to restructure on its own,” says Mark Maloney, a partner in the financial restructuring practice at King & Spalding in Atlanta.
 “You may need to sell the business assets to a third party.
 A lot of parties aren’t going to be willing to pay anything close to full value for a business unless they have assurances they are buying the business free and clear of any legacy claims.
 Bankruptcy allows you to do that.”

 Even if the owner’s desire is to restructure, creditors may believe the best resolution is a sale, says Meyers.
 “You can expect that the business may be in play once it’s in bankruptcy,” he says.